 - Bone density

-How Does Vitamin K2 Help Bone Health?
+How Does a Vitamin K2 Supplement Help Bone Health?

 This may come as a surprise to you that bone tissue is not just about calcium and vitamin D for strength and density.
 The bone is a dynamic tissue that makes and uses proteins, blood cells, vitamins, minerals, probiotics, and antioxidants to protect it.
 Bone growth in childhood and adolescence is very rapid.

-A very important protein that helps build and maintain the structure of the bone are called osteocalcin.
+A very important protein that helps build and maintain the structure of the bone is called osteocalcin.
 One way of thinking about osteocalcin is that it helps “knit” the bone together by binding the calcium to the bone structure.